markus1978/cubefilter/README.md

 ## Limitations
 * OLAP cubes are not limited by the number of facts, but the number of dimensions and dimension values occupied.
+Depending on your use case you have to choose whether to go with crossfilter or cubefilter.
+For example, the monthly data of the dc.js example had to be omitted for a reasonable cube size.
 * Dimension order used to compute and show cubes is relevant.
+Share cube definition code among server and client code.
 * Only one group per dimension at the moment.

 ## License